 - Accommodations are available in both dormitory-style and apartment-style residences; both vary in size and design.

-- Two summer residences (33 Harry Agganis Way’s apartments and Kilachand Hall, 91 Bay State Road) are air conditioned.
-The small dormitory-style brownstones on Bay State Road are not air conditioned.
+- Two summer residences (33 Harry Agganis Way’s apartments and Myles Standish Hall, 610 Beacon Street) are air conditioned.
 Certain apartment-style residences in South Campus and on Bay State Road are air conditioned, but air conditioners are in common areas only.
 More information can be found on the air conditioned housing options page.
 Students are prohibited from bringing their own air conditioners of any kind into the residences.

-- A $200 nonrefundable housing guarantee payment and electronically signed Residence License Agreement submitted by the dates noted in How to apply guarantee a space on campus, but not a specific residence, residence type, or residence rate (For example, if you request an apartment-style residence and there is none available at the time you are assigned, then you will be assigned to a dormitory-style residence and a dining plan).
+- A $200 nonrefundable Housing Guarantee Payment and electronically signed Residence License Agreement submitted by the dates noted in How to Apply guarantee a space on campus, but do not guarantee a specific residence, residence type, or residence rate (For example, if you request an apartment-style residence and there is none available at the time you are assigned, then you will be assigned to a dormitory-style residence and a dining plan).

-- Rooms in dormitory-style and apartment-style residences contain a dresser, a desk, a mattress, a bed frame, and a chair for each student.
+- All rooms contain a dresser, a desk, a mattress, a bed frame, and a chair for each student.
 Students must provide their own linens, including extra-long twin bed sheets (beds are 80 inches long).

 - Apartment-style residences are also furnished and equipped with kitchen and bathroom facilities; apartment residents must provide their own kitchen utensils, cleaning items, and bathroom supplies.